 The grants are reported on the accompanying financial statements as unrestricted operating funds; however, certain guidelines must be satisfied in connection with application for and use of the grants to maintain eligibility and compliance requirements.
 These guidelines pertain to the use of grant funds, record keeping, audits, financial reporting, and licensee status with the Federal Communications Commission.

-The Organization received and expended \$520,583 in Community Service Grants during the year ended September 30, 2016.
+The Organization received and expended \$559,056 and \$520,583 in Community Service Grants during the years ended September 30, 2017 and 2016, respectively.

 NOTE 16 - COMMITMENTS AND CONTINGENCIES